-Dear Pat: I love the idea of having Fridays off and I’m thinking of proposing a compressed work week.
+Dear Pat: I love the idea of having working four days a week with Fridays off so I’m thinking of proposing a compressed work week.
 My job as an underwriter is adaptable to it, but I’m not sure that I am.
 In an occasional crunch, I work 9 to 10-hour days, but working four 10-hour days in a row every single week?
 That’s not something I can get used to.
 What should I do? ~ Fearing Fatigue

 Dear Fearing Fatigue: A compressed workweek of four 10-hour days allows an employee to save on gasoline costs and have more time off, so it’s no wonder I see lots of interest in this work option.